The Power of Shallow-depth Toffoli and Qudit Quantum Circuits: Shallow depth quantum circuits with infinite-size gate sets

 Finally, if we take $\ket{\psi^*}$ as $\ket{\psi^{5}}$ with the first and second register swapped, we obtain that the former state satisfies the property $\mathsf{qOR}\ket{0}\ket{\psi} = \mathsf{qOR}\ket{0}\ket{\psi^*}$ on the first qudit, with the second $\mathsf{qOR}$ applied only to the first $\log(n)$ qudits.
 This is justified by that fact that the basis $\ket{0}^{\otimes \log_p(n)}$ in $\ket{\psi^*}$ has the same amplitude as the basis $\ket{0}^{\otimes n}$ in $\ket{\psi}$.
 The same principle forcefully applies to set all the bases orthogonal to the previously described, as demonstrated in Equations \ref{eq:ortho1} and \ref{eq:ortho2}.
 Therefore, the effect of the $\mathsf{qOR}$ function on the first qudit state is equal for both cases considered completing the proof. \end{proof}

-The second step shows an exponential-size $\iQNC_p^0$ circuit for $\mathsf{qOR}$.
+The second step shows an exponential-size $\iQNC^0$ circuit over qudits of dimension $p$ for $\mathsf{qOR}$.
 For that, we use the following theorem on the representation of functions as a multi-linear polynomial over $\mathbb{F}_p$, expanding previous uses of these objects over $\mathbb{F}_2$ and $\mathbb{F}_3$ \cite{mori2018,Oliveira22,Mackeprang_2023}.

 \begin{theorem} \cite{luong2009fourier} Every function $f:\mathbb{F}_p^n \rightarrow \mathbb{R}$ can be expressed as a polynomial

 with $\widehat{f}(\chi_{k_1,k_2,\hdots,k_n})$ being a real coefficient, and $\chi_{k_1,k_2,\hdots,k_n}(x)$ multi-linear function in $\mathbb{F}_p$. \end{theorem}